doreenasiimwe/to_do_list-app/README.md

 # to_do_list-app
-using pure javascript,html and css
+using pure javascript , html and css